Chess-Fish/v1-core/docs/index.md

 Cancel wager

-_Cancel wager only if other player has not yet accepted && only if msg.sender is one of the players_
+_cancel wager only if other player has not yet accepted && only if msg.sender is one of the players_

 ### updateWagerStateTime